 To allocate the elastic IP address, click Allocate.

-Select Instance, then choose the instance that is the NEA running Web Access.
+Select the Instance, then choose the instance running NEA Web Access.

 Click Associate.